gargi510/driver-churn-prediction-azureml-pipeline/PROJECT_REPORT.md

 ## 1. Project Overview & Business Objective

 In this project, I aimed to build a scalable and accurate driver churn prediction solution for Ola.
-Using Azure Machine Learning Studio, I leveraged serverless compute and AutoML to support proactive retention strategies.
+Using Azure Machine Learning Studio, I leveraged managed compute clusters for training and serverless endpoints for real-time inference to support proactive retention strategies.

 Some key points about the project and its business objective: